USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 -----
 The I/O API library is used for the input/output data flows in CMAQ.

 Download the I/O API source code from the CMAS Center and put the gzipped tarball on your Linux system.
-The general steps for installation on a Linux system with, C-shell, GCC and Gfortran are below.
+The general steps for installation on a Linux system (with C-shell, GCC and GFortran) are below.
 These instructions are an example and we recommend using the latest release available at the time of your CMAQ installation.

 ```
 ### Set up your Linux system environment
 setenv BIN Linux2_x86_64gfort

 ## Install I/O API
-tar xvzf ioapi-3.1.tar.gz
+tar xvzf ioapi-3.2.tar.gz
 cd ioapi
 cp Makefile.nocpl Makefile
 ```